pschool-in/curriculum/content/science/environment.md

  ### Producers

- Some types of living things can able to prepare their food by themselves and they are called producers.
-For example, Plants & trees are classified under producers.
-Plants will prepare the food by the process called photosynthesis.
+ Some types of living things prepare their food by themselves and they are called producers.
+For example, trees.
+Plants prepare food by the process called photosynthesis.
 Plants are also called primary producers.
-Moreover, humans and animals depend upon plants for their food.
-Some types of plants do not prepare their food by themselves and they will depend upon other plants for food.
+Moreover, humans and some types of animals depend upon plants for their food.
+Some types of plants do not prepare their food by themselves and they depend upon other plants for food.
 These types of plants are called parasitic plants.
 For example, Cuscuta.

  ### Consumers

- Some types of living things are not able to produce food on their own and it is dependent for food on plants and animals for its survival.
+Some types of living things are not able to produce food on their own and it is dependent for food on plants and animals.
 They are called Consumers and they can be classified into three categories.
 They are Herbivores, Carnivores and Omnivores.
-When living things are dependent fully on plants for their food and they are called Herbivores.
-When living things eats only flesh animals for their food and they are called Carnivores.
-When living things are dependent fully on plants and animal's flesh (meat) for their food and they are called Omnivores.
+1. Living things depend completely on plants for their food, they are called Herbivores.
+2. Living things eats only flesh animals for their food, they are called Carnivores.
+3. Living things depend completely on plants and animal's flesh (meat) for their food, they are called Omnivores.

  ### Decomposers

- Microorganisms that feed on the decaying waste such as dead plants and animals for their survival and are called decomposers.
+Microorganisms that feed on the decaying waste such as dead plants and animals for their survival are called decomposers.
 Those micro-organisms support the environment by giving nutrients to the soil.
 So soil turns more fertile and this helps to grow the plants and trees well.
 For example; Bacteria, fungi, etc.

 ## Group : Plant-based products Vs. Animal-based products